liferay-design/liferay.design/src/markdown/handbook/tools/liferay/installing-portal.md

 **Clone Liferay Portal**

-Create a folder wherevere you want, navigate to it through terminal and clone the repo there:
+Create a folder wherever you want, navigate to it through terminal and clone the repo there:

 ```bash
 git clone https://github.com/liferay/liferay-portal